gomzyakov/secretnotes/DEPLOY.md

 ## Add RSA-key to GitHub

-In the GitHub-repository, in the [Deploy Keys](https://github.com/gomzyakov/secretic/settings/keys) section, set the value of the public key from the virtual machine.
+In the GitHub-repository, in the `Settings > Deploy Keys` section ([link](https://github.com/gomzyakov/secretic/settings/keys)), set the value of the public key from the virtual machine.

 You can get it via: